smhajnos/SheevBot/README.md

 ## Creating user accounts
 1. Create a discord bot.
 [Instructions here](https://discordpy.readthedocs.io/en/stable/discord.html).
 Put the token in `sheevsecrets.py`.
 The only perms you need are view channels, send messages, embed links, and attach files.
 2. You need a reddit account for the bot.
 Create the account regularly, log in, go to [this page](https://www.reddit.com/prefs/apps/) and create an app with type "script".
 Put the the secret and client ID in `sheevsecrets.py`.
 Also, put your password for the account in `sheevsecrets.py`.
-3. Invite the reddit account for the bot to your subreddit as a moderator.
+3. Invite the reddit account for the bot to your subreddits as a moderator.
 The perms it needs are users, flair, posts, comments, and wiki.

 ## Discord server
 The bot is managed via discord.
 Your discord server needs a few things: